richattack/CodepathWeek2Assignment/README.md

 Describe any challenges encountered while building the app.

-* Any libraries or borrowed content.
+* Optional task #5 does not match any instructions or demonstration